simp/simp-packer/simp-testing/README.md

 - test if master is yum that yum is set up and working.
 - check if puppet is actually running on the port you specified. (netstat or ss)
 - add one last puppet run in at the end and check that it returns 0 (dns and all that should be set up and nothing chould change at that point.)

 Features to add:

 - Add an Environment variable in to allow it to create the box even if tests fails.
 - Kickstart a server and client to go with the box.
-- The distribution ISO is assumed to be in `/net/ISO/Distribution__ISOs`.
+- The distribution ISO is hardcoded to be in `/net/ISO/Distribution_ISOs`.
 Make that configurable.
 - validate input from packer.yaml and don't fail if it does not exist because you can run with all the defaults.

 Documentation to add: